And the lights that illuminate Dobuita's main street stand out with their design for a good reason.

 |Up close with one of the light fixtures at daytime|

 They really do stand out from the crowd of lengthy metal enclosures with fluorescent tubes or those with round caps and bulbs, creating spot lights.
 These Dobuita street lights spread their soft light out in all directions with their "upside-down wedding cake" design, which should more appropriately be called "chandelier design".
 Certainly are interesting to look at things for a street light.

 This design is not something random (albeit nice) that the developers just made up.

 It just so happens that those lights, like so many things in the game, have roots in real life.

 This was taken in Yokosuka around 75 to 77 and is in the Honcho district, the famous bar area where you certainly could find some sailors.
 So pretty much just where the real Dobuita street is.

-Given that the photo is over 40 years old, the fidelity and dynamic range aren't the greatest.
+Given that the photo is about 45 years old, the fidelity and dynamic range aren't the greatest.

 But you can still make out the iconic shape of the street lights with their three stacked circles that get smaller towards the bottom, giving that chandelier vibe.
 It's even possible to just about make out that the top ring is yellow, just like in Shenmue.
 And if you look really close at the construction of the post holding the fixture, you'll see that even that is shaped very similarly to the game's lights.

 It was pretty hard to find many photos of these light fixtures or any info at all surrounding them.